OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-93-en.md

 | LSU            | 3ld2st     |
 | Bus protocol   | TileLink   |
 | Memory latency | DDR4-3200  |

+Note: We use SimPoint to sample the programs and create checkpoint images based on our custom checkpoint format, with a SimPoint clustering coverage of 100%.
+The above scores are estimates based on program segments, not full SPEC CPU2006 evaluations, and may differ from actual chip performance.

 ## Related links